ctranoris/patras5gwiki/experimentation-process.md

 **Description:** Use of Openstack (Rocky) APIs and HORIZON UI.
 Tenant will not have administrative privileges.
 Allowed to install VMs on subnets accessible by the 5G core.
 In certain cases will be allowed to view VNFs deployed by the OSM tenant project

+See also (https://wiki.patras5g.eu/support-and-lcm) about the Exposure Level definition .

 ## Patras5G Experimentation Process

 ### ONBOARDING